-Social media, computer, smart phone: Social media—check privacy settings on social media like Facebook.
+- Social media: Check privacy settings on social media like Facebook.
 Adjust privacy settings to hide your current status, mobile uploads, and photos from specific people.
 Disable location settings.
-Assume that anything you put on-line can be found.
+Assume that anything you put online can be found.

-Computer and smart phone—Lock your computer and smart phone with passwords for screen lock, your email, and your voice mailbox.
+- Computer and smartphone: Lock your computer and smartphone with passwords for screen lock, your email, and your voice mailbox.
 Change passwords frequently.
-Turn off location settings on your smart phone.
+Turn off location settings on your smartphone.
 Buy a prepaid mobile phone (about $15) and keep it in a safe place.
 Save important documents, messages, and pictures from your computer to a portable USB flash drive (about $10).
-SAVE threatening emails, text messages, voice messages, photos—anything that would help document abuse if you need proof—to a portable USB flash drive (about $10).
+Save threatening emails, text messages, voice messages, photos—anything that will help document abuse if you need proof—to a portable USB flash drive (about $10).

-If you have a protective order, keep a certified copy with you at all times.
+- If you have a protective order, always keep a certified copy with you.
 Give copies to your employer and children’s schools.
 Include a photo of the offender.
 Report violations to the police.

 Check the district clerk records in the county where the abuser lives.
 If the other person files a court case, you want to make sure you know about it.
 Contact a shelter for the nearest legal aid agency to get legal advice.